Do you want to double the revenue in your e-commerce store this year? Who doesn’t, right?!

 The frequency multiplier is all about how often your customers order.
 What is the frequency with which they come back and reorder?

-There is an old home truth in marketing which says its cheaper to market to your existing customers than it is to acquire new customers.
+There is an old home truth in marketing that says it is cheaper to market to your existing customers than it is to acquire new customers.

 Simple, right?